-The linefit reconstruction is primarily used to generate an initial track or seed for a more sophisticated reconstruction.
+Linefit is primarily used to generate an initial track or seed for a more sophisticated reconstruction.

 The reconstruction algorithm for the sophisticated reconstruction is Single-Photo-Electron-Fit (SPE) [3].
 SPE uses the least-squares reconstruction, the event data, and a parameterized probability distribution function of scattering in ice [3] to reconstruct the muon track.